Overview

 We aim to have PDF documents delivered to your nominated email address within 90 minutes of you placing your order, during business hours.

-What is a Limited by Guarantee Company (LBG)?
+What is a Public Company Limited by Guarantee (CLG)?

-LBGs are formed "on the principle of having the liability of its members limited to the respective amounts that the members undertake to contribute to the property of the company if it is wound up" - Corporations Act 2001 (Cth)
+CLG is a type of public company established "on the principle of having the liability of its members limited to the respective amounts that the members undertake to contribute to the property of the company if it is wound up" - Corporations Act 2001 (Cth).
+This contributed amount is outlined in the company’s constitution and is generally nominal.
+Due to limited by guarantee companies being public companies that are registered in accordance with the Corporations Act 2001 (Cth), they must comply with the sections of the Act that apply to them.

-What do I need for a Limited By Guarantee Company?
+What do I need for a Public Company Limited by Guarantee?

 A Limited by Guarantee Company must have at least three (3) directors (of which two (2) must reside in Australia), one (1) secretary (must reside in Australia) and one (1) member (can reside in Australia or overseas).
+There is no upper limit on the number of directors, secretaries or members but it is advisable to limit the number of directors and secretaries to 10 and the number of members to 50.
 It must also have a members guarantee amount and should have its objectives listed in its constitution.

-Does a Limited by Guarantee Company have Shareholders?
+Does a Public Company Limited by Guarantee have Shareholders?

-No, LBG Companies have members whose liability is limited to an amount that will be paid on the winding up of the company if the company’s assets are less than its liabilities.
+No, the company does not have a share capital and its funding comes from the public.
+CLGs have members whose liability is limited to an amount that will be paid on the winding up of the company if the company’s assets are less than its liabilities.
 This is known as the Members Guarantee.
 There are no shares allotted thus no share certificates issued.

 Will the Patricia Holdings Limited By Guarantee Constitution allow me to register as a charity?

-The constitutions that we provide when incorporating a Public Company Limited By Guarantee (LBG) are suitable if you wish to establish a not-for-profit organisation (NFP), including if you are thinking of registering your NFP as a charity with the Australian Charities and Not-for-profits Commission (ACNC).
+The constitutions that we provide when registering a Public Company Limited By Guarantee (CLG) are suitable if you wish to establish a not-for-profit organisation (NFP), including if you are thinking of registering your NFP organisation as a charity with the Australian Charities and Not-for-profits Commission (ACNC).

 Please note however that using any of our constitutions does not guarantee that your application for registration as a charity will be successful because there are a number of factors that the ACNC must consider beyond just your constitution.
 For more information on the requirements for registration as a charity you can visit the ACNC website at www.acnc.gov.au.

-An LBG company that is registered as a charity with the ACNC does not have to pay any annual renewal fees to the Australian Securities and Investments Commission (ASIC).
+A public company limited by guarantee that is registered as a charity with the ACNC does not have to pay any annual renewal fees to the Australian Securities and Investments Commission (ASIC).

-If your LBG is not registered as a charity then it will need to pay an annual renewal fee.
-The amount of this fee will depend on whether or not it is a ‘special purpose’ company (see below for more detail).
+If your CLG is not registered as a charity then it will need to pay an annual renewal fee.
+The amount of this fee will depend on whether or not it is a ‘special purpose’ company (see below question for more detail).

-Should my LBG be a special purpose not-for-profit?
+Should my CLG be a special purpose not-for-profit?

 So, if you do want to operate without the word ‘Limited’ or ‘Ltd’, or if you want to prevent payments to Directors for whatever reason, then our constitution entitled "Limited by Guarantee – special purpose not-for-profit" is the one for you.